Lhy-code/MIVG/readme.md

 ## Algorithm Comparison

-To compare DMVG with other algorithms, use the `Compare.py` script.
+To compare MIVG with other algorithms, use the `Compare.py` script.
 Add the corresponding `step` functions for each algorithm in the `algorithm` list.
 You can simulate different success rates by calling the respective robot models and algorithms.

 ---